 When your child is ill we ask that you ring the office as soon as possible on the first day of absence to inform us.
 There will be someone to take your call from about 8am and messages can be left on the answerphone.
 If we are not informed the School staff will ring to ensure they know the reason for your child’s absence.

 This bus is provided by North Yorkshire School Transport and arrangements must be made with them if you wish to travel.

 We have a number of Qualified First Aiders in school.
 If a child requires any treatment then an account will be made of the accident in our accident book.
 If a child has had a bump to the head then a slip will be put in the child’s bag informing parents or carers and the child will get as head bump sticker.
 If it is felt that the parent/carer should be informed following a more major incident then a phone call will be made home.
 Following an incident in school, if there is treatment involving a doctor or the hospital, we ask that the School Office is informed.

 School can only give medicines, such as antibiotics, that are prescribed to be taken four times a day.
 Forms are available from the school office.
 Children must not keep medicines in their school bag unless they are their personal inhalers.
 Painkillers cannot be given to children by our staff.
 The only exception to this is if a child returns to school following an operation and it is recommended by the hospital or GP.
 Forms are available from the school office or by clicking here.

 Health Care Plans

-It is important that our staff are clear what to do when emergencies arise with children with medical needs.
-Therefore in these cases we work closely with parents and health care professionals to put together a health care plan.
+It is important that are staff are clear what to do when emergencies arise with children with medical needs.
+Therefore, in these cases we work closely with parents and health care professionals to put together a health care plan.
 If you feel that your child requires one of these don’t hesitate to contact the school.